Cầu Giấy district: Academic institutions

 Hanoi – Amsterdam High School in Cầu Giấy is one of the most prestigious high school in Vietnam.

 Cầu Giấy hosts a few museums, such as the Vietnam Museum of Ethnology and Vietnam National Museum of Nature.
 The headquarters of Vietnam Academy of Science and Technology (VAST) and Vietnam's first nuclear research institution – Institute for Nuclear Science and Technology – are also located in Cầu Giấy.

 Cầu Giấy host the main Hanoi campus of the Vietnam National University university system, which includes the University of Languages and International Studies.
 Other universities that have campus in the district includes Hanoi National University of Education, Thuongmai University, Hanoi Metropolitan University, University of Labour and Social Affairs, University of Science and Technology of Hanoi (within the campus of VAST), Hanoi Financial and Banking University, Hanoi Community College and Phuong Dong University.

 Notable academies that are in the district include the Academy of Journalism and Communication, Ho Chi Minh National Academy of Politics, Hanoi Academy of Theatre and Cinema, Vietnam Academy of Dance, and Vietnam Judicial Academy.
 The district also hosts two national-level military academies in Vietnam: Military Technical Academy and National Defense Academy.

 Cầu Giấy hosts three specialized high schools: Hanoi – Amsterdam High School, Foreign Language Specialized School, and High School for Gifted Students within Hanoi National University of Education.
 Notable schools that have an international curriculum are the Korean International School in Hanoi and Nguyễn Siêu School.

 Cultural landmarks

-The district have a few Zen and Buddhism temples, such as Hà Temple and Hoa Lăng Pagoda.
+The district has a few Zen and Buddhist temples, such as Hà Temple and Hoa Lăng Pagoda.
 Mai Dịch Cemetery houses the graves of Communist government leaders and famous revolutionaries.

 Wushu events at the 2021 SEA Games took place at Cầu Giấy District Sporting Hall.

 In terms of music, Cầu Giấy district is the headquarter of Vietnam National Symphony Orchestra at 226 Cầu Giấy Road and has several café centered around Trịnh Công Sơn's music.

 As a major point in United States–Vietnam relations, a new $1.2 billion U.S. embassy compound spanning 3.2 hectares will be located in Cầu Giấy and will be leased for 99 years.